appelstroop/afast/README.md

 # afast

-A cli to track your time in the Xebia x3/ afas environment.
-I wanted to see if I could mimic the AFAS website in a command line tool, including 2FA.
-Seems that it works
+A nodje.js cli to track your time in the Xebia x3/ afas environment.
+Made as a pet project, to see if I could port an existing 2FA auth flow into the command line.

-## Installing
+## Instal

-Not on NPM so:
+Not on npm, so:

 ```sh
 npm install -g https://github.com/appelstroop/afast